cenfun/monocart-reporter/README.md

 ```

 ## Trend Chart
-> Note: the trend chart requires historical data generally stored in the server database.
+> Note: The trend chart requires historical data generally stored in the server database.
 There is a serverless solution which is connecting and collecting historical trend data from previous report data before test every time.
 - If a report is generated in the same place every time, you can simply connect the data with the report JSON path (the data is not 100% safe if there is any runtime error, the previous output dir will be empty by Playwright but the reporter processing not finish)
 ```js
 // playwright.config.js